-John Kessel wrote and article on the subject of coaching feedback.
+John Kessel wrote an article on the subject of coaching feedback.
 You should definitely take some time to give it a read.

 The main thrust of the piece is that the sort of mechanics feedback/coaching I’d venture to say most of us have long engaged in (left foot there, elbow up, arms in this position, etc.) isn’t the best way to go about things.
 In fact, it may be counter-productive.
-The better approach is to talk about things from a kind of desired outcome perspective.
+The better approach is to talk about things from a less body-centered perspective.
 The former approach is called internal while the latter is external.

 I couldn’t help but chuckle at the first example of the difference between the two John provides – elbow high (internal) vs. swing fast (external).

-You see, the night before I read that article I overheard my young middle talking about how her last coach had spent two years telling her to get her elbow up.
+You see, I was coaching in Sweden at the time and the night before I read that article I overheard my young middle talking about how her last coach had spent two years telling her to get her elbow up.
 It didn’t really work. 🙂

 If nothing else, this discussion of internal vs. external highlights the need to find key words or phrases or cues that work with each individual player.
 At some point we have to recognize that saying the same thing over and over isn’t working.

 Isn’t the definition of insanity doing the same thing repeatedly expecting a different result?

 If so, many of us coaches could be said to at least have bouts of insanity.
 That’s above and beyond our decisions to become coaches. 😉